 Indictment in Alleged Diploma Mill Case

-The U.S. Attorney’s Office for the Southern District of New York has charged an executive with the Pakistani company, Axact, in connection to an alleged diploma mill scheme.
-Umair Hamid has been charged with wire fraud, conspiracy to commit wire fraud, and aggravated identity theft in connection with what the U.S. Attorney's Office press release describes as a “a worldwide ‘diploma mill’ scheme that collected at least approximately $140 million from tens of thousands of consumers.”
+The U.S. Attorney’s Office for the Southern District of New York has charged an executive with the Pakistani company Axact in connection to an alleged diploma mill scheme.
+Umair Hamid has been charged with wire fraud, conspiracy to commit wire fraud and aggravated identity theft in connection with what the U.S. Attorney's Office press release describes as “a worldwide ‘diploma mill’ scheme that collected at least approximately $140 million from tens of thousands of consumers.”

 Hamid was arrested Dec.
-19 and appeared the next day in federal court in Fort Mitchell, Kentucky.
+19 and appeared the next day in federal court in Fort Mitchell, Ky.
 His lawyer did not immediately respond to a request for comment.

 Topics